ElliotNightlight/css-sorting/README.md

-# CSS-sort-compiler
+# css-sorting
-Compile an array of numbers to an .html file that sorts it with CSS magic.
-The compiler is written in C.
+Sort an array using CSS magic.
+Generate the website using PHP.
+Run with `php -S 127.0.0.1:8000`.